eligrey/pmxdr/README.md

 requests. pmxdr stands for postMessage cross-domain requester.
 It respects most applicable HTTP access control headers, even on browsers that don't support them but do support postMessage, like Firefox 3.
-There is one drawback though--it requires that a pmxdr host be on the target domain (at /pmxdr/api).
+There is one drawback though--it requires that a pmxdr host endpoint be on the target domain at `/pmxdr/api` (can be configured to use other locations).

 If you would like to implement your own pmxdr client library or pmxdr host library, please refer to the pmxdr standard at the bottom of this README.

 Supported Browsers